the-teachingRSE-project/competencies/competencies.md

 RSEs need to have a firm understanding and working knowledge of core areas in software engineering that cover the development life cycle.

 Proper requirement elicitation, analysis and specification are of the essence for any successful development project.
 The results of the requirements engineering phase feed into the design stage of software development in which the RSE applies architectural patterns, principles and strategies to arrive at adequate design decisions.
 Actual software construction is tightly linked to the skill-areas covering design and testing and includes the actual coding of the program.
-An RSE needs to have mastered the programming languages(s) and programming paradigm(s) relevant for their respective environment and be well versed in common programming paradigms, principles and patterns.
+An RSE needs to have mastered the programming languages(s) and programming paradigm(s) relevant for their respective environment and be well versed in common programming techniques, principles and patterns.
-Testing and validating software occurs on several levels, from unit testst to integration tests, and is instrumental to achieve software sustainability, maintainability and re-usability as well as to ensure its fitness for the intended scientific use.
+Testing and validating software occurs on several levels, from unit tests to integration tests, and is instrumental to achieve software sustainability, maintainability and re-usability as well as to ensure its fitness for the intended scientific use.